rchampourlier/deck.automatic.js/README.md

 1. `startRunning`: can be `true` or `false`.
 Determines if the presentation start running as soon as it is loaded, or waits for the user to click on the play/pause button.
 2. `cycle`: `true` or `false`.
 If `true`, the presentation goes back to slide 1 when it is running and it comes to the last slide.
-3. `slideDuration`: the duration (in milliseconds) during which each slide is displayed.
+3. `slideDuration`: the default duration (in milliseconds) during which each slide is displayed.

 You can set these options by adding the following code before the `$.deck('.slide')` line: